 If you want to cook in a hotel room, you’ll want to make sure that it has certain amenities.
 I’m setting aside the more “extended stay” hotels such as a Homewood Suites or a Residence Inn that have full kitchens inside the hotel room.
-In that case, then you’re likely to have all the services and amenities you need for cooking in a hotel room.
-I’m more talking about a “regular” hotel room where you don’t really have any type of kitchen supplies.
+In that case, then you’re likely to have all the services and amenities you need for cooking in a hotel room, and don’t need to bother with some of the esoteric things that we are talking about here.
+In this cooking in a hotel room post, I’m more talking about a “regular” hotel room where you don’t really have any type of kitchen supplies.

 You will want to make sure your room has a mini fridge.
 Some of the recipes that we found for cooking in a hotel room would benefit from a microwave, but a microwave is not necessary – consider it a bonus if you have one!